Techtonica/curriculum/oauth/o-auth.md

 <img src="https://github.com/mmedina3/Auth0-Lesson/blob/master/Screen%20Shot%202018-10-09%20at%205.58.09%20PM.png" width="500" height="500" /></br></br>

 #### Step 4 - Create a working log-out button such that the button is shown when the user is authenticated, providing an option to log-out successfully </br>
-Once the user has successfully login,they are rendered with the option of log-out button, the following code in the *app.js* file can be added to obtain so.</br>
+Once the user has successfully logged in,they are rendered with the option of log-out button, the following code in the *app.js* file can be added to obtain so.</br>
 <img src="https://github.com/mmedina3/Auth0-Lesson/pull/1/commits/82d3380590b9962370c2635905e27f2be7805677?short_path=bb1a3d8#diff-bb1a3d83f4321e7da9d790cce464c4f6"></br>

 We have to open *Auth.js* file in the sample downloaded folder and add logout method(it removes tokens and expiry time) as the following code snippet.In the following "logout" method, the auth token is removed from localStorage and redirect to a home page.</br>